D2025/3n-1-algorithm/README.md

   1. It calculates only odd numbers (seeds), as even numbers (seeds) would be instantly halfed to a number that has been already calculated before
   2. If number falls below it's original position (its seed) it automatically gets assigned 1 (for the same reason as above - this number was already calculated earlier)

-This program according to my not very precise calculations can calculate 1 billion numbers (seeds) in 62s.
+This program can calculate around 1 billion seeds (technically 500 million as i only use odd numbers) from 3 to 1 000 000 001 in around 62s on my not very powerful laptop (8gb ram and i7-3520M)